isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 For MGS, your child must qualify for the Express stream.

-### 9. Where can I find the list of CCAs for DSA 2021?
-Is it the same as the 2020 list found in the website?
+### 9. Where can I find the list of CCAs for DSA?
+Will the list be the same as the previous year?

-The new list of DSA Talent Areas for DSA 2021 will be put up after MOE’s release of DSA information.
+The new list of DSA Talent Areas for MGS will be put up after MOE’s release of DSA information.

 ### 10. Is there a DSA quota for each CCA or on the whole?